saylesss88/mdbook-kanagawa-theme/README.md

 - `dracula.css` redefines the same CSS variables (`--bg`, `--fg`, `--accent`, etc.), so your Dracula colors win while keeping the Kanagawa landing layout.

-If you want to take over entirely, you can also set `disable_builtin_css = true` and ship your own `theme/css/chrome.css` in the book repo instead of having the preprocessor write it.

 </details>